tobilg/duckdb-nodejs-layer/README.md

 * `httpfs`: Adds support for reading and writing files over a HTTP(S) connection
 * `json`: Adds support for JSON operations
 * `fts`: Adds support for Full-Text Search Indexes
+* `icu`: Adds support for time zones and collations using the ICU library

 ## Usage
 You can use the published layer in your own serverless applications by referencing it as outlined in the different framework's docs: